MrIllas/Lightsteam-Engine/README.md

 # Lightsteam Engine

-This engine is being developed in C++ for the 3rd year class on *Engine development* at *UPC CITM* bachelor's degree in *Video game Design and development*.
+Lightsteam engine is a 3D engine being developed in C++ for the 3rd year class on *Engine development* at *UPC CITM* bachelor's degree in *Video game Design and development*.

 Project's Github: https://github.com/MrIllas/Lightsteam-Engine